 - Workspace Name – Workspace where application will be deployed.
 Use uppercase name.

 - Parsing Schema – Parsing (owner) schema for application.
 Can be left empty if same in all environments as it will be part of exported application as default.

 - Various Export Options – Similar to what you see on App Builder when you export application, configure as necessary.

 Now we are ready to execute build and deploy.
 Builds can be started either 1) Manually, 2) REST API, 3) CI Triggers, 4) Release and Pipelines.
 We recommend use of Release and Pipelines as that allows you to deploy your APEX application with other supporting objects (packages, tables, sequences etc.)

 After successful execution of build workflow, FlexDeploy will store artifacts in its artifact repository with unique version.
 You can deploy specific version to any environment.
 In this example, we have selected to build All Files, but you can always build even single page which can be deployed to target environments.

 Now let’s deploy the version that was just exported from Development environment to Test environment as shown below.
 You can request a deployment manually as shown below or you can use other automated approaches to deploy a specific version.
 Note that approvals, schedules, and notifications are all available as they are part of FlexDeploy platform.

 You can use test automation to run automated tests against a deployed application.
 Use test results to decide if the application is ready to be promoted to next environment. utPLSQL is a popular tool for such test automation.
 All of these are options available for any type of project in FlexDeploy.

 You just saw how you can configure an APEX project in FlexDeploy, and automatically promote an APEX application from Development to various environments.
 You can now just copy this FlexDeploy project and adjust various properties to match another APEX application.

-In next post, I will show you how to export an APEX application from development environment and commit to SCM.
+In next post, I will show you how to export an APEX applications from development environment and commit to SCM.